Phonics and Early Reading

 Does it matter if my child misses a lesson or two?

 It matters a lot if your child misses school.
-The way we teach children to read is very well organised, so even one missed lesson means that your child has not learnt something that they need to know to be a good reader.
+The way we teach children to read is very well organised and moves rapidly, a new sound is taught each day, so even one missed lesson means that your child has not learnt something that they need to know to be a good reader.

 What if he or she finds it difficult to learn to read?